NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Martial Artist) Competitive Taunt.md

 The tournament combatant attempts to [[Actions/Demoralize|Demoralize]] a target.
-On a success, the demoralized creature is [[Conditions/Off-Guard|Off-Guard]] until the end of their next turn.
+On a success, the demoralized creature is [[Off-Guard|Off-Guard]] until the end of their next turn.
 The tournament combatant gets a +2 circumstance bonus to their damage against a creature made off-guard in this way.

 *Source: Pathfinder NPC Core*
 *ORC*